European shares drop as ECB's Draghi cools stimulus talk

 Markets EMEA.

-The index is down nearly 5 percent in 2016, although it has
+The index is down around 5 percent in 2016, although it has

 rallied over the last two months from lows reached in June after